comic-manga-ebook/ecmb_builder/README.md

 ## About this repository
 This is a **simple-to-use builder** to build *.ecmb-files from your source-images without knowing anything about programming.<br/>
-In real life, when you have downloaded a comic or manga the files are really messy - the **file-cleaner**  will make it easier for you cleaning the contents.
+In real life, when you have downloaded a comic or manga, the files are really messy - the **file-cleaner**  will make it easier for you cleaning the contents.

 Published under [MIT License](https://choosealicense.com/licenses/mit/)